Bible college: Accreditation

 The International Council for Evangelical Theological Education was founded in 1980 by the Theological Commission of the World Evangelical Alliance.
 In 2015, it would have 1,000 member schools in 113 countries.

 Affiliations

 Bible colleges are usually associated with evangelical, conservative, Christian fundamentalist denominations.
-Their primary purpose is to prepare people for roles in Christian ministry.
+Their primary purpose is to prepare people for roles within Christian ministry.
 The Bible-centered curriculum is typically supplemented by structured programs of Christian service.

 Professor salary and teacher-student ratio

 In the United States the average salary for a full professor at a Bible institute was around $49,000 in 2012.
 The student-to-faculty ratio is around 13 students to one instructor.